codenirvana/LAMP/README.md

 sudo apt-get install apache2-utils sudo htpasswd -c /etc/phpmyadmin/.htpasswd USERNAME
 ```
 > You will be prompted to select and confirm a password for the user you are creating.
-Afterwards, the file is created with the hashed password that you entered.